hdumcke/web-controller/README.md

 - reboot

 ## Run
-Point a web browser to http://<ip address of minipupper>:8080
+Point a web browser to http://x.x.x.x:8080 where xx.xx.xx.xx is the IP address of your minipupper